Nouveau/ai-layout-generator/README.md

 # AI Layout Builder Module
 Uses Drupal 10 Layout Builder, Patternkit, and AI modules to auto generate a layout based on a mockup

+Note: This is code from a Hackathon that is not currently ready for production.
+This is a demo of possibilities.

 ## Overview